 • Spices: Roasted cumin powder adds a fabulous earthy flavour to this homemade raita and salt to taste.

-• Vegetables & Herbs: I have used English cucumber.
-However, feel free to use any variety but ensure to remove seeds.
+• Vegetables & Herbs: I used an English cucumber.
+However, feel free to use any variety, but ensure to remove seeds.
 Fresh coriander adds a lovely flavour and green chilli pepper adds a spicy kick.

 Place the yogurt in a bowl and whisk until smooth.